hooverken/ARMPowershell/README.md

 The script does do a fair amount of sanity checking to avoid "normal" errors but is not bulletproof.

-It is strongly recommended to run the script with the `Verbose` parameter for more detail on what it is doing.
+It is strongly recommended to run the script with the `-Verbose` parameter for more detail on what it is doing.

 ## Parameters